Video Game: Forza Motorsport

 , which emphasizes extreme off-road racing and severe weather conditions, and adds a new, separated open-world to explore.

-franchise will be released on March 27, 2015 for both Xbox One and Xbox 360.
+franchise was released on March 27, 2015 for both Xbox One and Xbox 360.
 Taking place in the main game's world before the events of Furious 7

-, it will be free for a limited time up until April 10, after which the expansion will cost US$10.
+, it is free for a limited time up until April 10, after which the expansion will cost US$10.

 The games feature (usually) monthly new car DLC - one free car (usually a new-model-year of an in-game car) available for everyone, and a mix of other cars which require purchase.
 Forza Motorsport 4